Perdoceo Education (NASDAQ:PRDO) Updates Q2 2021 Earnings Guidance

 Perdoceo Education (NASDAQ:PRDO) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of 0.390-0.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.420.
 The company issued revenue guidance of -.Perdoceo Education also updated its FY 2021 guidance to 1.580-1.640 EPS.

+Perdoceo Education (NASDAQ:PRDO) last issued its quarterly earnings data on Thursday, May 6th.
+The company reported $0.44 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.43 by $0.01.
+Perdoceo Education had a net margin of 18.49% and a return on equity of 23.50%.
+The business had revenue of $183.60 million during the quarter, compared to analyst estimates of $180.58 million.
+During the same quarter last year, the business earned $0.42 EPS.
+The firm’s quarterly revenue was up 7.4% on a year-over-year basis.
+On average, equities research analysts forecast that Perdoceo Education will post 1.52 EPS for the current year.

-In other news, SVP Jeffrey David Ayers sold 28,668 shares of the stock in a transaction dated Monday, April 5th.
-The shares were sold at an average price of $12.30, for a total transaction of $352,616.40.
-Following the transaction, the senior vice president now directly owns 213,280 shares in the company, valued at approximately $2,623,344.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-3.55% of the stock is currently owned by corporate insiders.
+In other news, SVP Jeffrey David Ayers sold 28,668 shares of the company’s stock in a transaction that occurred on Monday, April 5th.
+The stock was sold at an average price of $12.30, for a total transaction of $352,616.40.
+Following the transaction, the senior vice president now directly owns 213,280 shares of the company’s stock, valued at $2,623,344.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders own 3.55% of the company’s stock.

 Perdoceo Education Company Profile